jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

   black people in real life can never "cash in" on this ostentible equality.
-If instead of growing up with my white two-parent family in Louisville, suppose I instead grew up in Kansas with my single mother, and had also spent several years as a child in Indonesia.
-Oh, and I had an abseente father who was once a muslim.
+If instead of growing up with my white two-parent family in Louisville, suppose I instead grew up in Kansas with my single white mother, and had an black abseentee father.
   Would those things make me "culturally black" and so alien that I was incapable of fitting in in America?
 No, duh, I'd be white.
 But if that's the case, how did certain people come to decide [this guy](http://en.wikipedia.com/wiki/Barak_Obama) is not only